kopera/erlang-gpio/README.md

 ## Opening gpio lines
 The following will open a single line `IO1` from the previously open chip (typically this would be `GPIO3_IO1`).
-The opened line is configured as an outpur with a default value of `0`.
+The opened line is configured as an output with a default value of `0`.
 The last parameter is used to communicate to the kernel a description of the chip use.
 If `debugfs` is enabled, this information is visible in `/sys/kernel/debug/gpio`.